GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON3.md

   when: '"ptl-whoami" not in ansible_local.docker_containers'
 ```

+Notice that you access the fact by the filename we uploaded.

-include that tasks by editing the `tasks/main.yml`
+Include that tasks by editing the `tasks/main.yml`

 ```yaml
 - include_tasks: deploy-platform-container.yml
   when: docker_platform | bool